-With the right support, local and regional authorities can leverage innovative financing to drive the clean energy transition, but achieving large-scale impact requires continued investment in capacity-building programmes and a stronger recognition of the critical role energy agencies play in mobilising financing.
+With the right support, local and regional authorities can harness innovative financing to drive the clean energy transition.
+To scale up impact, we need ongoing capacity-building and stronger recognition of energy agencies’ role in mobilising funds.

 Illustration : Committee of Regions

-At a recent Committee of Regions ENVE Stakeholder Consultation, Diana Prsancova, representing FEDARENE, spoke about the role of local and regional authorities in mobilising public and private resources to ensure an effective follow-up on the Clean Transition Dialogues.
-The discussion highlighted the importance of energy agencies and the key role they play in de-risking investments and ensuring that investment projects meet local needs.
+At a recent Committee of Regions ENVE Stakeholder Consultation, Diana Prsancova, Senior Project Officer at FEDARENE, discussed how local and regional authorities can mobilise public and private resources for an effective follow-up on the Clean Transition Dialogues.
+The discussion highlighted the vital role of energy agencies in de-risking investments and ensuring programmes meet local needs.

-The transition to climate neutrality by 2050 requires substantial investment.
-By 2030, an estimated €1.85 billion investment gap in energy efficiency alone underscores the need to move beyond public funding.
-While mobilising private investment is crucial, local and regional authorities often continue to rely on grants and subsidies.
+Achieving climate neutrality by 2050 requires massive investment.
+By 2030, the energy efficiency sector alones faces an estimated €1.85 billion investment gap, highlighting the need to go beyond public financing.
+Yet, local and regional authorities continue to rely heavily on grants and subsidies.
 Why?

-This is where local and regional energy agencies step in.
-As independent, non-profit organisations with a public mandate, energy agencies bridge the gap between policy ambition and practical implementation.
-They provide essential technical expertise, tailor financing models to local needs, and act as intermediaries to de-risk investments.
-Their deep-rooted local presence fosters trust between public authorities and private investors, facilitating much-needed financial partnerships.
+This is where local and regional energy agencies come in.
+As independent, non-profit organisations with a public mandate, they bridge the gap between policy ambition and practical implementation.
+They provide technical expertise, tailor financing models to local needs, and de-risk investments by acting as trusted intermediaries between public authorities and private investors.

-The transition to climate neutrality requires not just financing but also robust governance, capacity-building, and a fundamental shift in mindset.
-Peer-learning initiatives such as ManagEnergy, PROSPECT+, and the European City Facility have proven invaluable in this regard.
+The transition to climate neutrality requires not more than financing – it demands strong governance, capacity-building, and a shift in mindset.
+Peer-learning initiatives such as ManagEnergy, and PROSPECT+ play a crucial role in equipping cities, regions and their energy agencies with the skills and knowledge needed to unlock investments.

 Across Europe, energy agencies are delivering tangible results:

-The success stories from energy agencies across Europe highlight a clear path forward: with the right support, local and regional authorities can leverage innovative financing to drive the clean energy transition.
+The success stories from local and regional energy agencies across Europe reveal a clear path forward: with the right support, local and regional authorities can leverage innovative financing to drive the clean energy transition.
 However, achieving large-scale impact requires continued investment in capacity-building programmes and a stronger recognition of the critical role energy agencies play in mobilising investment.

 We have the tools, the expertise, and the success stories to inspire action.
 Now, we must scale up our efforts to meet our climate ambitions.
 The future of our energy transition depends on it.